What are Cavities?

 Sunnyvale family dentist Dr. Antonious will look for caries at each office visit, regardless of whether it is a routine visit or an appointment made by the patient because of pain.
 Dr. Antonious will examine the teeth visually and will probe the teeth with an instrument called an explorer to determine if there are pits or areas of damage.
 Periodically, or if Dr. Antonious suspects hidden caries, X-rays will be taken.

 Teeth can be strengthened by fluoride.
-At Sunnyvale Dental Care family dentistry we can evaluate your risk of caries and then suggest appropriate fluoride treatments.
-In children, new molars can be protected by having the dentist apply a sealant as soon as the teeth come fully into the mouth.
+At Sunnyvale Dental Care family clinic we can evaluate your risk of caries and then suggest appropriate fluoride treatments.
+In children, new molars can be protected by having Dr. Antonious apply a sealant as soon as the teeth come fully into the mouth.

 When To Call A Professional

 The early stages of decay are usually painless.
 Only regular professional examinations and X-rays can detect early trouble.
-If you develop sensitivity to chewing or to hot, cold or sweet foods or beverages, contact Sunnyvale Dental Care family dentistry center, Sunnyvale, CA 94087.
+If you develop sensitivity to chewing or to hot, cold or sweet foods or beverages, contact Sunnyvale Dental Care family dentistry center in Sunnyvale, CA today.